OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 ### 5. Enforce

 It's important for a data compliance officer to have control over what data leaves their system.
 This person's primary job is to read through a model trained on the system, look at the effect that training the model had on their system's privacy leakage, and then determine whether or not the release of this trained model should be allowed.
-It's also worth nothing that a data scientist who makes a `get()` request for a dataset that exceeds their alotted privacy budget will be automatically denied.
+It's also worth nothing that a data scientist who makes a `get()` request for a tensor that exceeds their alotted privacy budget will be automatically denied.

 If the the data compliance officer agrees that the privacy leakage is appropriate, they can choose to fulfill the `get()` request and release the trained model back to the data scientist.
 This is done through the PyGrid Admin UI.
 Optionally, they may choose to deny this request and the data scientist will be notified of the decision.
 Currently, the way this decision is communicated between the data compliance officer and the data scientist is arbitrary and determined by the individual relationship of those two individuals.
 It's outside the scope of this roadmap to prescribe a communication gateway for these individuals.
 Privacy budgeting is discussed at [much greater detail here](common/privacy_budgeting.md).